 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the former parish of St Aloysius within the parish of St Aloysius and St James (see note 3) - 3.
+Catholic children who are resident in the former parish of St James within the parish of St Aloysius and St James, Hebburn (see note 3) - 3.
 Other Catholic children. (see note 3) - 4.
 Other looked after and previously looked after children. (see note 2) - 5.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5)

-- 6. Children with a sibling attending the Federation of St Aloysius in September 2022 to September 2024. (see note 9) - 7.
+- 6. Children of staff - 7.
 Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 8.
 Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 9.
 Any other children.